mikemaccana/python-docx/README.markdown

 - Egg
 - Markdown conversion support

+### Authors & Contact

+If you have idea, or would like to add functionality contact the Python docx mailing list at <python.docx@librelist.com>

+- Mike MacCana - main developer
+- Marcin Wielgoszewski - support for breaks & document narrators in paragraphs

+### License

 Licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php) Short version: this code is copyrighted to me (Mike MacCana), I give you permission to do what you want with it except remove my name from the credits.
-See the MIT license for specific terms.
+See the LICENSE file for specific terms.

 ### Contact
-The Python docx mailing list at <python.docx@librelist.com>